This subchapter looks at the history of UNIX and Linux.

 In 1987, Andrew S. Tanenbaum released MINIX, a simplified version of UNIX intended for academic instruction.

-bash, which stands for Bourne Again SHell, was created by Brian Fox for the Free Software Foundation and first released on June 7, 1989. bash combined features from the Bourne shell, the C shell, and the Korn shell. bash is now the primary shell in both Linux and Mac OS X.
+bash, which stands for Bourne Again SHell, was created by Brian Fox for the Free Software Foundation and first released on June 7, 1989. bash combined features from the Bourne shell, the C shell, and the Korn shell.
+Bash also introduced name completion for variable names, usernames, host names, commands, and file names, as well as spelling correction for pathnames in the cd command, arrays of unlimited size, and integer arithmetic in any base between 2 and 64. bash is now the primary shell in both Linux and Mac OS X.

 The Z shell, abbreviated zsh, was written by Paul Flastad in 1990 when he was a student at Princton University.